uberkie/nw_storagehelper/README.md

 This is an early prototype of a storage helper tool for the New World game.

+So far works only at 1920x1080 resolution.
+Will definitely need a rework to be resolution independent.

 ## How to use:

 1. Start Anaconda prompt.